 Pimsleur is a classic that, after all that time, remains a viable tool for language learning.
 It’s a method that has solid research as a background and great results.
-However, not every person can achieve its goal using a mobile app like Pimsleur.
+However, not every person can achieve their goal using a mobile app like Pimsleur.

 This program is a great way to learn a new language from the beginning.
-When we are talking about students that already have some background knowledge of one language, the need to listen to the lessons from the start or to basically "hunt" from where to start.
+When we are talking about students that already have some background knowledge of one language, they need to listen to the lessons from the start or to basically "hunt" from where to start.
 Pimsleur's Spanish, for example, is one of the best language courses.
-But when it comes to words and phrases on some of the languages like Vietnamese, they don't sound like the one that the locals speak-it's rather formal.
+But when it comes to words and phrases in some of the languages like Vietnamese, they don't sound like the one that the locals speak-it's rather formal.
 The method is great, no doubt, but the lessons are too short and the PDF included is pretty vaguely written.